OnkelTem/anki-dm/README.md

 ```

 These files are then used to create CrowdAnki decks during the build process (see below).
-They are divided into two parts or levels: global and deck-specific level.
+They are divided into two levels: global and deck-specific.

 ### Global level files

-Comprises files which are shared between decks (or deck variants):
+It contains files which are shared between decks (or deck variants):

 - `fields/*.json` - deck fields in JSON format;
 - `templates/*.html` - deck templates in HTML format;